SpecterOps/BloodHound/packages/go/stbernard/README.md

 The subcommand `graph` ingests [test data](../../../cmd/api/src/test/fixtures/fixtures/v6/ingest/) into Postgres, retrieves the nodes and edges from the database, and then outputs the data as JSON files compatible with Arrows.app.
 This allows you to generate structured files that can be directly imported into the Arrows platform.

 The following environment variables are required:
 - `SB_PG_CONNECTION`: This environment variable should contain the Postgres connection string for the database you want to interact with.
   - Example: `SB_PG_CONNECTION="user=XYZ password=XYZ dbname=XYZ host=XYZ port=XYZ" just stbernard graph`

 The following flags are supported:
--  `PATH`: Specifies the output directory for the generated arrows.json file.
+- `--path`: Specifies the output directory for the generated arrows.json file.
 By default, the file will be placed in the current working directory.
 If you would like to change the default directory, the flag `path` can be set to specify where it should output.
   - Example: `SB_PG_CONNECTION="user=XYZ password=XYZ dbname=XYZ host=XYZ port=XYZ" just stbernard graph --path=XYZ`

 ### Contributing